Rojina-Sharma99/flutter_app_with_provider/README.md

 # Flutter App with provider

-This is a Flutter project built as part of the **Junior Flutter Developer Technical Assessment**.
-The app demonstrates API integration using http, state management with Provider, and basic testing.
+A simple Flutter application that fetches posts from an API (JSONPlaceholder) using http and displays them in a clean UI.
+It uses Provider for state management, includes unit tests and widget tests, and follows a clean project structure.
 ---

 ##  Features

-- Fetch posts from a public API (JSONPlaceholder).
+- Fetch posts from a REST API (JSONPlaceholder).
 - Display post titles in a clean list view.
-- Tap a post to see more details (title + body + userID).
-- If any error, tap a reload floating button to retry again.
+- View post details on a separate screen
+- Retry button when API fails
 - Handles loading with loading indicator making responsive UI, handle error, and success states.
-- Clean and beginner-friendly code structure.
+- Clean architecture (models, providers, screens separated)
 - Material 3 design with simple custom theme.

----
+- Unit tests for data fetching logic
+- Widget tests for UI validation

 ##  Project Structure (Clean Architecture)